razerofficial/UE4_XDK_SampleApp/README.md

 **CloseAnimation**

 Closes the `Chroma` animation to free up resources referenced by id.
 Returns the animation id upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.
 This might be used while authoring effects if there was a change necessitating re-opening the animation.
 The animation id can no longer be used once closed.
 ```c++
 void UChromaSDKPluginBPLibrary::CloseAnimation(const int32 animationId);
 ```